The Night I Met Joe Perry

 When Aaron learned about our gaming company, I discovered he was very into video games.
 We talked a few times, then, came up with this idea of creating a game, based on Joe’s hot sauce, that we could both use for our marketing.
 This was a FUN idea!

-Richard and I designed this cute platform game called Genie Joe and the Axeman.
+My partner Richard and I designed this cute platform game called Genie Joe and the Axeman.
 You played by directing a little character named Chef Anthony around the platforms to collect power ups in the form of musical notes along with the ingredients for the sauce.
 Of course, he needed to keep clear of the evil Axeman and his evil blue notes who could topple him off of the platforms.
 Once the little chef collected all 5 of the ingredients, he could go on to the next level.

 Just fyi, in the rock and roll world, an axeman is another name for a guitarist.